 Here at Warwick, the welfare of students is vitally important.
 For UWMCC members, it is no different.

-As a club, we want to create an environment where all students are welcomed and that members are supported, happy and healthy.
-This year has seen the addition of a Welfare and Campaigns Officer to the exec and we think that this shows the commitment that we have to the wellbeing of our members.
+As a club, we want to sustain an environment where all students are welcomed and that members are supported, happy and healthy.

 The SU campaigns are really important and can make a real difference for the people that they support.
 Reading online, I’ve found loads of SU campaigns that I had no idea existed.
 I want cricket to better engage with them through promotion and conversation for the good of everyone in the club.
 Click the pictures to view the SU pages for each campaign.